plasma-umass/doppio/README.md

 The code can also be run from the console.
 For example:

-    coffee -c */*.coffee
     console/disassembler.coffee classes/demo/Fib
     console/runner.coffee classes/demo/Fib
     console/runner.coffee classes/demo/Fib --java=7  # passes an argument to the JVM
+    console/runner.coffee --jar my_application.jar   # extracts and runs a JAR

-To get the optimized version, use `make opt` instead of `coffee -c`.
+To get the optimized version, use `make opt`.
 The optimized build products can be found in `build/opt`.

 Automated Rebuilding